gofynd/fdk-client-swift/documentation/platform/COMMUNICATION.md

 #### getStatsOfCampaignById
-Get campaign statistics by ID.
+Get stats of campaign by id